wp-plugins/wp-ultimate-csv-importer/Readme.txt

 3. How to define the multiple tags and categories?

     In CSV, tags should be separated by "," to import multiple tags and categories should be separated by "|" to import multiple categories.

+4. How to choose featured image to import?
+	Match the coloumn contains url paths to images to Attachment field from the drop down.

 Configuring our plugin is as simple as that.